Johnny Hart: Support of his local community of Broome County and Binghamton, New York

 Hart's involvement with the B.C.
 Open dated back to the early 1970s, and characters from B.C. were used extensively in advertising and marketing materials for the event, including the winner's trophy, which was a bronzed version of a hapless B.C.
 Caveman golfing, a light-hearted trophy when compared to many others, leading it to have earned the designation of being "voted by the players on Tour as the best trophy on Tour; the one that they would love to have."

 Additionally, Hart contributed original panels of B.C. strips for charity auctions with the Binghamton, New York-based PBS affiliate, WSKG-TV.
-He also provided album cover art for the 1999 album Still Fresh by the world-famous jazz vocal group The Four Freshmen, and his strips for B.C. were the inspiration for the mascot of UC Irvine, the anteater.
+He also provided album cover art for the 1999 album Still Fresh by the world-famous jazz vocal group The Four Freshmen, and his strips for B.C. were the inspiration for the UC Irvine Anteaters mascot.

 Personal life

 He and his wife Bobby had two daughters, Patti and Perri.
+Perri died in 2023 at the age of 56.
+As of January 2026, Patti and her two sons Mason and Mick Mastroianni remain the three members of "Team B.C."